Kontakt MyFidelity Logout

 The Fixed Income Monthly provides a forward-looking summary of the medium-term views from Fidelity’s Fixed Income team.
 Our investment approach is multi-strategy, with portfolio managers given clear accountability and fiduciary responsibility for all investment decisions in a portfolio.
 Given this portfolio manager discretion, there may at times be differences between strategies applied and the views presented in this document.
 We believe in managing portfolios with a mix of active investment strategies, including top-down and bottom-up, such that no single strategy dominates risk.

-Source: Fidelity International, Bloomberg, JPM and ICE BofA Merrill Lynch bond indices, 31 July 2025.
-Yield to maturity for all instruments except HY and EM (yield to worst), USD loans (yield to 3yrs),and inflation-linked bonds (real yield).
+Source: Fidelity International, Bloomberg, JPM and ICE BofA Merrill Lynch bond indices, 28 August 2025.
+Yield to maturity for all instruments except HY and EM (yield to worst), USD loans (yield to 3yrs), and inflation-linked bonds (real yield).
 Hybrids universe defined as 50% Corporate Hybrids and 50% Financial Hybrids indices.

 China shipping cargo to the US (tonnes, 000s)